feathersui/feathersui-starling/documentation/help/markdown/slider.md

 ### No Thumb

 A slider also provides a `showThumb` property.
 If set to `false`, the thumb will be hidden, and the track will become draggable instead.
-Combine this with a minimum and a maximum track to have a slider that “fills” with a color as the value increases.
+Combine this with a minimum and a maximum track to have a slider that "fills" with a color as the value increases.

 ## Related Links